 If eating paleo is wrong, I don’t want to be right!
 When I am eating paleo, I feel incredible, sleep well, my skin glows, and my brain works properly.
 And I have so much more energy!
 I love eating this way because I never feel deprived.
-I don’t have to count carbs and calories, and I get all the veggies, fruits, carbs, fats and proteins that I want.
+I don’t count carbs and calories because it’s not a diet, and I get all the veggies, fruits, carbs, fats and proteins that I want.
 I even eat sweet treats.
-I believe that if people eat a paleo diet (whole, real, unprocessed foods sans processed sugar, dairy and grains) they will feel INCREDIBLE.
+I believe that if people eat paleo (whole, real, unprocessed foods sans processed sugar, dairy and grains) they will feel INCREDIBLE.
 But what got me here in the first place?

 All of those factors got me thinking- maybe I should be better at taking care of my body.
 I got curious.
 What feeds cancer?
 What halts it?
 I started looking into food.